-Ethics in Prevention: A Guide for Substance Abuse Prevention Practitioners
+Ethics in Prevention: A Guide for Substance Misuse Prevention Practitioners

-As a substance misuse prevention professional, we regularly face situations that require us to make ethical decisions.
+As substance misuse prevention professionals, we regularly face situations that require us to make ethical decisions.
 Often it is clear how to act ethically; sometimes it is not.

 This moderated online course explores the six principles of the Prevention Code of Ethics, brought to life with realistic examples designed to enhance participant understanding.
 The course also introduces a decision-making process to help practitioners apply this code to a variety of ethical dilemmas, and an online discussion area to facilitate discussion with other course participants.